Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/canon-introduction-and-starter-workflow.md

 - passive observation
 - attraction without progression

-The opening should support the intended interpretation.
+The opening should reinforce the intended interpretation.

 Not the most common stereotype.